 - Price seems too good to be true for the neighborhood

-- Communication only via text/email, refuses to meet in person
+- Communication only via text or email, refuses to meet in person

 Verify the current tenant